TrendingTechnology/saga/appendix.md

 ### Regular Expressions

-The following section serves as a summary to the regular expression syntax of Somra, as well as some of the more unique features that Somra has over other regex flavors.
+The following section serves as a summary to the regular expression syntax of Sombra, as well as some of the more unique features that Sombra has over other regex flavors.

 #### Basic Syntax Elements